Minting

 This user's wallet address (SSI) is also appended at the end of the derivation path:

-Once the user's SD₿ wallet is known, the next step is to make a BTC deposit.
+Once the user's SDB wallet is known, the next step is to make a BTC deposit.

-In principle, anyone can send a bitcoin transfer to an SD₿ in a permissionless manner.
+In principle, anyone can send a BTC transfer to an SDB in a permissionless manner.
 Security measures to prevent illicit activities can be implemented by utilizing the Know Your Transaction canister developed by DFINITY.

-All deposited UTXOs into an SD₿ are tracked on ICP by considering all satoshis as the provided BTC collateral.
-Tyron's stablecoin meta-protocol is backed solely by BTC in an over-collateralized manner, ensuring that the collateral's value exceeds 1.5 times the amount of dollars users can withdraw from their SD₿s.
+All deposited UTXOs into an SDB are tracked on the Internet Computer by considering all satoshis as the provided BTC collateral.
+Tyron's stablecoin meta-protocol is backed solely by BTC in an over-collateralized manner, ensuring that the collateral's value exceeds 1.5 times the amount of SYRON dollars users can withdraw from their SDB.

-To withdraw SUSD, users request a balance update and provide the transaction ID of a transfer inscription submitted on Bitcoin.
+To withdraw SYRON, users request a balance update and provide the ID of an inscribe-transfer transaction submitted on Bitcoin.
 This BRC-20 inscription is verified using Ordinals indexers.

-TyronDAO utilizes the Internet Computer to record ledger balances of BTC deposits and SUSD balances.
-In these Syron ledgers, several accounts come into place:
+TyronDAO utilizes the Internet Computer to record ledger balances of BTC deposits and SYRON balances.
+In these ledgers, several accounts come into place:

-• Subaccount with nonce 1 for the bitcoin collateral and SUSD loan balance
+Subaccount with nonce 1 for the bitcoin collateral and SYRON borrowed.

-• Subaccount with nonce 2 for dollars pending withdrawal and nonce 3 for SUSD withdrawn as BRC-20 tokens
+Subaccount with nonce 2 for dollars available for withdrawal (SYRON balance), and nonce 3 for SYRON dollars withdrawn as BRC-20 tokens.

 Additional subaccounts can be employed to account for withdrawals to other blockchain protocols like Bitcoin Runes and Ethereum.
-Syron ledgers on ICP utilize the minter's principal ID as the accounts' owner with subaccounts made out of the user's Bitcoin wallet and a specific nonce - as mentioned above.
+Our ledgers on ICP utilize the Syron minter's principal ID as the accounts' owner with subaccounts made out of the user's Bitcoin wallet and a specific nonce - as mentioned above.

 If this transaction fails, the ledger must reflect the unsuccessful withdrawal in the selected protocol.
 Consequently, users can request it again, and the meta-protocol validates the request by referring to subaccount 2 of pending Syron withdrawals.